 Before I learned about alt text in images, I would sometimes spend several minutes trying to figure out what is in a picture.
 I recommend that every Twitter user enable to ability to compose image descriptions or alt text that describes what is in an image for someone who is blind or has low vision.
 For example, if I posted a photo of my professor’s service dog, I would write the description as “Grady the labradoodle is lying down in the grass while wearing a harness and looking up at the camera as if he’s about to sneeze.”

 How to enable alt text descriptions:

 - Select accessibility

 - Go to the vision menu, and turn on “compose image descriptions”

 - Before publishing a tweet with an image attached, click on the attachment

 - Type a description of what is in the image.

 What I use it for

-I used to think I would never use Twitter for anything, and now here I am celebrating my second year on the platform.
+I used to think I would never use Twitter for anything.
+Now, I’ve been an active user for two years.
 Here are some of the ways I have used Twitter:

 - Find articles related to vision impairment and assistive technology